3

 horizon

-Navigating through the HORIZON
+Navigating the HORIZON

 In the passive mode, the device stays in the background providing its atmosphere with ambient sounds while appearing like a dynamic painting.
 The base element shows humidity & temperature through the ratio and saturation of cold & warm colours.